Wood was one of the first sources of energy

 People have used wood for cooking, heating, and lighting for thousands of years.
-Wood was the main source of energy for the world until the mid-1800s.
+Wood was the main source of energy for the United States and the rest of the world until the mid-1800s.
 Wood continues to be an important fuel in many countries, especially for cooking and heating in developing countries.

-In 2018, about 2% of total U.S. annual energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.
+In 2022, about 2.1% of U.S. annual total energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.1

 Hybrid poplar wood chips being unloaded in Crookston, Minnesota